angelvs1411/job_scraper/README.md

 You will need to install chromedriver, you can find the latest version at this link: https://chromedriver.chromium.org/getting-started

-If you don’t already have Python or Git installed on your machine, run the following commands in your terminal.
+If you don’t already have Python3 or Git installed on your machine, run the following commands in your terminal.

+You can check if you have python/git installed and the versions with the following commands:

+python -v

+git --version

 Mac: